goravel-ecosystem/market-backend/README.md

 3. All microservices only need to define the GRPC endpoints, and the gateway will automatically generate the HTTP routing to the corresponding GRPC endpoint;
-4. If you want to get the current login user information in a microservice, you can add `string user_id = 1`, `string user_id = 2` to your GRPC request, the fields will be filled by gateway automatically;
+4. If you want to get the current login user information in a microservice, you can add `string user_id = 1`, `string user_name = 2` to your GRPC request, the fields will be filled by gateway automatically;

 ## Required Tools